AtsukoKuwahara/urban_feedback_map/README.md

 # UrbanFeedbackMap

 ## Project Overview
-UrbanFeedbackMap is an extension of the LeafletWebMap project, adapted for urban planning and public feedback integration.
-This interactive web mapping application developed using Leaflet.js enables users to associate multiple features with text blocks and vice versa, enhancing community engagement and urban development feedback.
+UrbanFeedbackMap extends the LeafletWebMap for urban planning and public feedback integration.
+This interactive map allows multiple associations between geographical features and descriptive text blocks, enhancing user engagement in urban development.

 ## Features
-- **Enhanced Interaction**: Users can associate multiple geographical features with text descriptions and vice versa.
+- **Enhanced Interaction**: Associate multiple features with text blocks.
-- **Dynamic Map Viewing**: Supports panning and zooming within the map to explore urban areas.
-- **Advanced Feature Management**: Users can add, edit, or delete points, lines, or areas and associate them with descriptive text blocks.
+- **Dynamic Viewing and Editing**: Pan, zoom, add, modify, or delete features.
-- **Robust Search Functionality**: Enhanced to search by names or descriptions and view results interactively.
+- **Robust Search**: Search features by name or description, with results displayed in the sidebar.
-- **Local Storage**: Supports saving map data locally to ensure data persistence across sessions.
-- **Responsive Design**: Ensures usability on various devices by adapting to different screen sizes.
+- **Feature Color Coding**: Visual differentiation of features by type using color coding.
+- **Local Storage & Responsive Design**: Save data locally and access on any device.

 ## Technologies Used
 - **Leaflet.js**: A leading open-source JavaScript library for mobile-friendly interactive maps.